AkashGit21/mta-hosting-optimizer/README.md

     ```sh
         go mod download
     ```
-1. Configure the sample data in similar format in the `ipconfig/data.json` file.
+1. Configure the sample data in similar format in the `data.json` file present within `ipconfig` directory.
 1. Run the application by typing the following from root directory:
     ```sh
         make run